 This type of restaurant first became known in Naples.
 You can choose from many pasta dishes and other main courses, just in case you feel like devouring something other than pasta.

 A rosticceria is considered a fast food type of restaurant, where they mainly serve roasted meat for the main part of the meal.

 This place is known to be often family owned and has a very low key style about it.
 The prices of meals at a trattoria will be less than the typical meal found at a ristorante.

 After you have relaxed and enjoyed a meal from one of the establishments listed above, this dessert spot is the place to go.
 Gelato, coffee, and even liquor can be ordered here.

 Key Ingredients for the Best Easy Italian Dishes for Potluck

-There are two main components of a meal: the flavorings, such as herbs, and the body of the meals.
-The following two sections will cover the components that you will likely use the most for these easy Italian recipes.
+To create easy Italian dishes for potluck, there are two main components of a meal: the flavorings, such as herbs, and the body of the meals.
+Let’s discover the components that you will likely use the most for these easy Italian recipes.